 There’s an experience of getting to know one another when a bride and groom decide to have me capture their wedding day with my photography.
-We have a meeting, I learn their story, develop a relationship of trust and comfort over the course of some months and then finally their wedding date arrives and happiness ensues.
+1) We have a meeting.
+2) I learn their story and as a result develop a relationship of trust and comfort over the course of some months.
+3) Then finally their wedding date arrives and happiness ensues.
 I met Millie a week before her wedding to Bart.
 This is not an exaggeration for ‘effect.’
 This is real life.
-And I am so happy I was available on such short notice to photograph her wed Bart during their Mantoloking Yacht Club wedding ceremony and reception.
+I am so happy I was available on such short notice to photograph her wed Bart during their Mantoloking Yacht Club wedding ceremony and reception.

-Millie was a guest at her friend’s 60th birthday party.
-She hadn’t intended to have a wedding photographer, mainly because she didn’t want to go through the hassle of finding a wedding photographer only to be disappointed because they were so intrusive.
-Well on the day of her friend Diane’s 60th party she approached me saying she watched my demeanor and was impressed by my inconspicuous process.
+Millie hadn’t intended to have a wedding photographer initially.
+Mainly she didn’t want to go through the hassle of finding one only to be disappointed because they were so intrusive.
+On the day of her friend 60th party, she decided to approach me.
+She said she watched my demeanor and was impressed by my inconspicuous process.
 She asked if I happened to be available.
 I was beyond flattered, checked my calendar, and of course said ‘yes!’

-Millie and Bart’s children stood by their side during the ceremony as it really was the joining of two families, not just two people.
+Millie and Bart’s children stood by their side during the ceremony.
+It really was the joining of two families, not just two people.

 I must admit, I’ve never been to a wedding when the cops were called.
 There’s a first for everything, right?
 Just next to the reception a young man and his friends were having some fun of their own… dancing wildly to the music.
-Some of the guests were enjoying the free entertainment but not everyone agreed and he was asked to take his talents elsewhere, making for a great story and some pretty funny photos.
+Some of the guests were enjoying the free entertainment, but not everyone agreed.
+He was asked to take his talents elsewhere, making for a great story and some pretty funny photos.

 Millie’s daughter gave a beautiful speech welcoming Bart and her two new step brothers into their family.